ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 1. Download Core Wallet if not already installed

-2. Connect your wallet and set to Tesnet mode (upper-right toggle button)
+2. Set Core to Testnet mode (upper-right toggle button)

 Create Subnet and Blockchain Records